CamelCaseName/HUB75nano/README.md

 # Setup
 Clone or download the archive and put it inside your Arduino IDE custom library folder.

-Then just put `#import <Panel.h>` and everything should work.
+Then just put `#import <HUB75nano.h>` and everything should work.

-Definitions you can use to change how the library works
+You can use these macros to configure the library and your desired modes
 ```
 /////////////////////
 // #define PANEL_BIG // use 2 bit rgb image buffer